Gino Perente

 Eugenio Mario Perente-Ramos (Gino Perente) (21 November 1937 – 18 March 1995) was the founder of the National Labor Federation (NATLFED), a collection of anti-poverty organizations in the United States.
-While canvassing door-to-door and operating assistance programs for the poor, NATLFED has also been described by critics as a left-wing "political cult."
-Some reporters, cult-watchers, and the FBI inferred in the early 1980s that Perente was born Gerald William Doeden, a disc jockey from California.
+While canvassing door-to-door and operating assistance programs for the poor, NATLFED has also been described by critics as a left-wing or syncretic "political cult."
+Some reporters, cult-watchers, and the US Federal Bureau of Investigation (FBI) inferred in the early 1980s that Perente was born Gerald William Doeden, a disc jockey from California.

 As Gerald Doeden

 Gerald Doeden was born in Crookston, Minnesota and grew up in Idaho and Yuba City/Marysville, California.
 He was an amateur actor who performed in plays at Yuba College.

 While in college, Doeden was injured in a car accident and walked with a limp for the rest of his life.
 He was known in Marysville as a small-scale con artist.

 Doeden married Ruth Mikkelsen in 1960, and had a daughter.
 Doeden, however, reportedly also fathered a child outside of his marriage.
 He and Mikkelsen were divorced in 1962, and he later spent some time in jail for non-payment of child support.
 Some observers have suggested that he may have left California to avoid child support payments.